vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 # Block Proof

-Vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
+vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
 For that purpose, it fetches state and storage data and verifies it with storage proofs.

 Storage proofs prove that a piece of storage is part of a block _with a specific hash_.
 We say the storage proof is 'connected' to a certain block hash.